Off-Road Vehicles (Registration) Bill

 Overview

-This bill proposes a compulsory registration scheme for all off-road motorcycles and quad bikes at the point of sale in the UK.
-The aim is to improve traceability and potentially reduce crime and anti-social behaviour associated with unregistered off-road vehicles.
+This bill proposes a compulsory registration scheme for all off-road motorcycles and quad bikes in the UK.
+The aim is to improve tracking and potentially reduce anti-social behaviour and crime associated with unregistered off-road vehicles.

 Description